About

 I’m Michelle Fabio, and I’ve been a goat maaaa since February 2009 when a month-old kid that we named Pasqualina landed on our doorstep.

-My husband Paolo and I live in a medieval village in southern Italy; my family left this town for America over 100 years ago while Paolo’s family never left.
+I live in a medieval village in southern Italy; my family left this town for America over 100 years ago.
 For more on that story, see my other website, Bleeding Espresso.

 I’m certainly no expert on goat care, but I love reading and sharing information and experiences, so I hope you’ll join us on our journey!